Our website address is: https://oldchurch.ca.

 The Regulated Health Professions Act

-will not tolerate any type of violence or harassment within the workplace or during work related activities.
+will not tolerate any type of violence or harassment within the workplace or during work and event related activities.

 Health and safety policy